boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bing-maps.md

 ### Color

-This allows to change the marker color of the bing maps.
+This option allows you to change the marker color of Bing Maps.

 ![Shape Color](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/shape-color-option.png)